velsa/ipcountry-proxy/README.md

 npm start
 ```

-In debug mode (will show additional data in each API response)
+To run the app in debug mode (will show additional data in each API response):

 ```bash
 npm run debug